qianrenjian/TextAttack-2/README.md

 # Bigram-based Hybrid Attack (BHA)

-This repository contains Keras implementations of the paper: Bigram-based Hybrid Attack for Crafting Natural Language Adversarial Samples.
+This repository contains Keras implementations of the paper: BHA: A Bigram-based Hybrid Attack for Crafting Natural Language Adversarial Samples.